Sharon - Given 6 months to live

 she had a life expectancy of only six months.
 Sharon and her family refused to accept

-.
+this prognosis and turned to God for help.
 God gave her this scripture to hold on to:

 "Now as Jesus passed by, He saw a man who was blind from birth.
 And His disciples